 With the average sofa producing about 200 pounds of carbon dioxide, it’s essential to consider where your furniture comes from and how it’s made.

-What is Fast Furniture?
+What Is Fast Furniture?

 Fast furniture usually comes from big retailers like Wayfair, IKEA, and even Amazon.
 Its hallmarks are quick production and quick delivery to consumers—whether it’s shipped to you or you pick up the flat pack boxes from the store.

 Unfortunately, fast furniture is low cost and low quality, regardless of the manufacturing location.
 We throw away nearly 9 million tons of furniture every year.
-Fast furniture contributes to this problem because it is designed to last for just a few months.
+Fast furniture contributes to this problem because it’s designed to last for just a few months.
 Rather than heirloom-quality pieces made from solid materials, fast furniture relies on particleboard and flimsy construction.

 How Burrow Designed Their Company to Do Things Differently